monadplus/resources/README.md

 - [Type Theory](./type_theory.md)
 - [Papers](./papers.md)

+### Books

+Each topic has a dedicated book's section.

+There is also [books.md](./books.md) with books about several topics related to programming.

 ### Dead Link ?

 It would be really appreciated if people raise issues when a link is dead.
 So, we can fix the broken/outdated/dead link.